piwai/ext4-mail-recovery/README.md

-Mail recovery Tutorial
+Mail recovery tutorial
 ======================

-This repository describes my (desperate) attempt to try to recover deleted emails, in the hope that it can help somebody else.
+This repository describes the procedure I used to recover deleted emails, in the hope that it can help somebody else.

 Note: Don't use this if you're using Microsoft Outlook or another mail agent which uses a global binary file per folder (.pst for Outlook).
 There are dedicated tools for that.